ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 * (bluefox) Corrected socket.io connection

 ### 6.1.4 (2023-10-08)
-* (foxriver76) upgrade socketio and ws dependencies to fix vis subscribe problem
+* (foxriver76) upgrade socketio and ws dependencies to fix a vis subscribe problem

 ### 6.1.3 (2023-09-28)
 * (bluefox) upgraded socketio and ws dependencies to correct the error by unsubscribing on client disconnect